datenstrom/yellow/TASKLIST.md

 - [ ] Published comment extension, no longer experimental.
 Due to public demand.
 - [ ] Published math extension, no longer experimental.
 Due to scientific demand.
 - [ ] Published maintenance extension, no longer experimental.
 Due to practical demand.
+- [ ] Published SMTP extension, send emails to remote server.
+Websites may not have a working mail system.
 - [ ] Tested performance with thousands of content files.
 For people who make large websites.

 Do you have questions?
 [Get help](https://datenstrom.se/yellow/help/).